 All batteries must have protection circuitry appropriate for the battery technology used.
 Proof is required at Scrutineering that the protection system is functional and meets manufacturer's specifications.
 Testing procedures will be provided, and the protection system design should allow for such testing.
-All measurement leads should be fused or current limited to less than 1 mA for non-isolatable sinks in the measurement circuitry.
 All protection circuitry should be contained in the battery enclosures per Reg.
 8.4.